jlempen/Razer-Blade-Stealth-13-Late-2019-RZ09-03101x-OpenCore/README.md

 > For macOS to be able to boot on the Razer Blade Stealth, the `Secure Boot` option _**must be disabled**_ in the UEFI BIOS.

 > [!CAUTION]
 > For some obscure reason, Windows (the installer as well as a previously installed system) will freeze if the NVIDIA GTX 1650 dGPU is disabled by setting the `Primary Display` option to `IGFX` in the UEFI BIOS.
 As I haven't found a way to fix this issue yet, you must keep the NVIDIA dGPU enabled if you need to boot into Windows on this machine.
+If you do so, you'll need to add the `-wegnoegpu` boot argument to `NVRAM -> 7C436110-AB2A-4BBB-A880-FE41995C9F82 -> boot-args` in your `config.plist` file.
 >
 > Keeping the NVIDIA dGPU enabled in macOS will drastically reduce the battery runtime from 5-6 to 1.5 hours!
 >